 A copy of Windows is genuine only if it has been activated using a valid key.
 When you buy Windows Keys from Microsoft websites or get them from the OEMs, you can be sure that they are genuine.
 But you need to be careful if you buy them from third-party websites.
-So are Windows 11/10 keys that you buy from another site like Amazon, etc., legitimate or legal?
+So are Windows 11/10 keys that you buy from another site, like Amazon, etc., legitimate or legal?
 That depends!

 The major problem why many consumers get a license – which is sold at a very low price – and which later turns out to be invalid is because they may be deactivated product keys or Volume license keys.
-In this post, we will suggest a couple of ways to check if your Windows Product Licence Key is Genuine or Legit.
+In this post, we will suggest a couple of ways to check if your Windows Product Licence Key is Genuine or Legitimate.

 How to check if my Windows Key is Genuine